 What is Crohn’s & Colitis UK doing to help make personalised care an everyday reality?

-We are championing more Personalised Care approaches through:
+We are championing more person-centred or personalised care approaches through:

 - Promoting what good IBD care looks like to doctors and nurses across the NHS in the form of the IBD Standards 2019.

 - Creating tools and resources that can help, such as our new Appointments Guide.